-- Domain Ontology Description aiming at describing the domain categories (concepts), actions that could affect their state and propositions about values of categories. - 2.
-Communication Ontology Description for describing agents' communications in terms of referred ontology, interaction protocol and message content language.
+- Domain Ontology Description aims at identifying and describing the ontological elements the system will deal with in order to define the pieces of knowledge of each agent and their communication ontology.
+The domain categories are: concepts, actions that could affect their state and propositions about values of categories. - Communication Ontology Description for describing agents' communications in terms of previously determined ontology, interaction protocol and message content language.